 11. Run Instagram ads

 Instagram allows ads.
-Moreover, it allows you to choose target demographics, campaign length and intensity depending on your budget.
-Ads are a great option to boost awareness of your brand and to ensure that your business is as visible as possible.
+Moreover, it allows you to choose the campaign length and intensity depending on your budget.

 Though there are many options for placing ads, it is believed that placing ads between Stories has the lowest CPC and the highest ROI.